On this page

 - Women Serial Murderers

-- Criminals -- United States -- Biography (note: this subject heading covers some criminals who are not serial killers)
+- Criminals -- United States -- Biography

 Articles in academic journals are a valuable source of information.
 We suggest some Criminology databases below; see also other Criminology databases, or browse the alphabetical list of all databases.

-- Combine your search terms using the word 'or' to bring back articles with either term.
+- Not enough results?
+Combine your search terms using the word 'or' to bring back articles with either term.
 This technique is good for searching synonyms.
 Place your synonyms, separated by the word 'or', in-between brackets to avoid getting irrelevant results.
 Example: "serial murder" and (child or children or youth or teenager)

 - Use quotation marks to find an exact phrase like "multiple personality disorder" or "Henry Lee Lucas".